List of historical acts of tax resistance: Resistance in New England, 1687

 On 22 August 1687, John Wise met with some of the other "principal inhabitants" of Ipswich in New England, and decided that a new tax that had been imposed by governor Edmund Andros, without consulting the colony's General Assembly, was illegitimate and "that it was not the town's duty any way to assist that ill method of raising money."
 A town meeting the next day that Andros had called for to select tax commissioners instead issued a declaration against the tax.
 A number of those at the town meeting were then arrested, hauled to a jail in another town, and then put on trial before a jury hand-picked by the prosecution and a judge who referred to the defendants as "criminals" over the course of the trial.

-Fines and court costs followed, and, at first, the Andros tyranny was triumphant.
-But Wise and company had the last laugh.
+Fines and court costs followed, and although, at first, the Andros was triumphant, Wise and company eventually succeeded.
 On 18 April 1689, in the wake of the Glorious Revolution in the home country, a "Declaration of the Gentlemen, Merchants, and Inhabitants of Boston" was issued, which proclaimed the assault on the rights of dissenting English colonists to be part of the same plot of "the great Scarlet Whore" to crush Englishmen under the thumb of the papists (that is, James II of England) again.

 Then followed a revolution.
 Andros and Judge Dudley, who had tried the case against Wise and the rest, were overthrown and imprisoned.